Planetary system: Orbital dynamics

 Planetary systems can be categorized according to their orbital dynamics as resonant, non-resonant-interacting, hierarchical, or some combination of these.
 In resonant systems the orbital periods of the planets are in integer ratios.
 The Kepler-223 system contains four planets in an 8:6:4:3 orbital resonance.

 Giant planets are found in mean-motion resonances more often than smaller planets.

-In interacting systems the planets orbits are close enough together that they perturb the orbital parameters.
-The Solar System could be described as weakly interacting.
-In strongly interacting systems Kepler's laws do not hold.
+In interacting systems, the planets' orbits are close enough together that they perturb the orbital parameters.
+The Solar System could be described as weakly interacting, as opposed to strongly interacting systems, in which Kepler's laws do not hold.

-In hierarchical systems the planets are arranged so that the system can be gravitationally considered as a nested system of two-bodies, e.g. in a star with a close-in hot jupiter with another gas giant much further out, the star and hot jupiter form a pair that appears as a single object to another planet that is far enough out.
+In hierarchical systems the planets are arranged so that the system can be gravitationally considered as a nested system of two-bodies, e.g. in a star with a close-in hot Jupiter with another gas giant much further out, the star and hot Jupiter form a pair that appears as a single object to another planet that is far enough out.

-Other, as yet unobserved, orbital possibilities include: double planets; various co-orbital planets such as quasi-satellites, trojans and exchange orbits; and interlocking orbits maintained by precessing orbital planes.
+Other, as yet unobserved, orbital possibilities include: double planets, various co-orbital planets such as quasi-satellites, trojans, and exchange orbits, and interlocking orbits maintained by precessing orbital planes.